davisanc/AzureSecurityLabs/README.md

 ## 8. Lab 5 – Understand your application security posture in Azure -Azure Security Center for security recommendations

-First thing is to upgrade your subscription to the Standard Tier to get all features of ASC
+First thing is to upgrade your subscription to the Standard Tier to get all features of Azure Security Center

 **Enable your Azure subscription**

 1. Sign into the Azure portal.
-2. On the Microsoft Azure menu, select Security Center.
-Security Center - Overview opens.
+2. On the Microsoft Azure menu, select **Security Center**.
+The **Security Center - Overview** opens.

 ![oms](/images/OMS.png)